xcp-ng/xcp-ng-org/docs/mirrors.md

 ## List of mirrors

-You can check our live list of mirror at this URL: [http://mirrors.xcp-ng.org/?mirrorstats](http://mirrors.xcp-ng.org/?mirrorstats)
+You can check our live list of mirrors at this URL: [https://mirrors.xcp-ng.org/?mirrorstats](https://mirrors.xcp-ng.org/?mirrorstats)

 :::tip
 If loading this page fails due to too many redirections, just go to <https://xcp-ng.org> once, then try again)